-Those who love the Gardenia and live in mild climates such as the southern part of California and warm southeastern states are fortunate indeed!
+Those who love the Gardenia and live in mild climate zones such as the southern part of California and warm southeastern states are fortunate indeed!

 It is best to start with young plants in spring or early summer.

 One or two-year-old plants give the most blooms.
-Depending on climate and variety, flowers may be had in May but the bulk of bloom will be in July and August with a few stragglers in December.
+Depending on climate and variety, flower buds may be had in May but the bulk of bloom will be in July and August with a few stragglers in December.

 Gardenia Soil Mixture Important

-The soil mixture is important for growing gardenia plants: avoid heavy, alkaline clay with poor drainage, and coarse, sandy soils.
+The soil mixture is important for growing gardenias.
+They are acid-loving plants.
+Avoid heavy, alkaline clay with poor drainage, and coarse, sandy soils.

 When planting, do not set the plants deeper than they were when originally planted.
 Gardenias resent being planted too deeply.

-Bear in mind, too, that gardenias like plenty of root space and do best planted far apart and away from large shrubs.
+Bear in mind, too, when caring for gardenias they like plenty of root space and do best planted far apart and away from large shrubs.

 Since they are surface rooting – annuals, perennials or ground covers should not be planted around them.

-The sun burns the flowers when it is too hot and when it is coupled with low humidity.
+The full sun burns the flowers when it is too hot and when coupled with low humidity.

 A gardenia bush will benefit by syringing once or twice a day, except when they are in full bloom.

-Since gardenia plants are native to tropical China where the atmosphere is warm and moist and the soil naturally acid, we should try to duplicate these conditions in growing them.
+Since gardenia plants are native to tropical China where the atmosphere is warm and moist and naturally have acidic soil, we should try to duplicate these conditions in growing them.

-Keep the soil barely moist.
-Too much moisture in the soil drives out the air and allows fungi to attack the roots.
+Keep the soil moist.
+Too much moisture in the soil dries out the air and allows fungi to attack the roots.
 The dark green leaves may become yellow (chlorotic) and the plant may die.

-Gardenias like high humidity and all possible heat at the roots.
+Gardenias like humidity and all possible heat at the roots.

-A mulch helps create humidity but often keeps the roots too cool.
+A mulch helps increase humidity but often keeps the roots too cool.
 (It is surprising that the plants will stand 20° without damage; some varieties do not suffer at 15°.)

 Gardenias can be planted out in the garden from the containers at any time, but the best time is in spring and early summer.